 I have two criteria for hotels.
 For me, one type of hotel is solely meant to serve as a place to sleep—to rest your head until you wake up to start a new day of sightseeing.
 The second type of hotel is meant to be an experience.

 The Hotel Del Coronado fits the second category.
 One of a few wooden Victorian beach resort structures left in the United States, a stay at the Hotel Del is best spent exploring the property and enjoying it’s oceanfront location.

-Start your day with a stroll along the shore.
-Coronado beach spans about 1.5 miles and is quite different than what you’ll find right across the bay in San Diego.
-The beach in front of the Del is expansive and there are dunes to right of the hotel (if you are facing the ocean) and tide pools directly in front of the hotel.
+The Del has one of the most beautiful and expansive stretches of white sand the Pacific coast has to offer.
+The beach in front of The Del is expansive and there are dunes to the right of the hotel (if you are facing the ocean) and tide pools directly in front of the hotel.

 If you are visiting on the weekend, you’ll want to stop by and see what the SandCastle Man is up to.
 He’s the self-appointed sand castle builder who spends hours building elaborate and quite amazing sand masterpieces on the beach in front of the hotel.

 Head to Coronado Shores beach (located just south of the Hotel del Coronado) during low tide to spot the outline of a shipwreck.
 It’s all that’s left of the S.S.
 Monte Carlo, a 1936 ship and a notorious for gambling that was known for “drinks, dice and dolls.”
 But, watch your step– lots of edges poke up through the sand.

 Lunch in Coronado